 But, setting an agenda is critical to any sales meeting — especially discovery calls.

-Discovery calls set the stage for the entire sales process – and if you’re not careful, can derail the deal before it even gets started.
+Discovery calls set the stage for the entire sales process.
+If you’re not careful, a bad discovery call can derail the deal before it even gets started.

 Make sure you send your prospect an agenda that lays out the key points you’d like to cover.
-This gives them a chance to bring up any additional topics they’d like to discuss or share some background information you might use to inform the direction of that initial conversation.
+This gives them a chance to bring up any additional topics they’d like to discuss or share some background information you might use to inform the direction of the conversation.

 3. Listen more than you talk